 MayDay Rooms collection of materials related to the Committee for Academic Freedom in Africa and the group that has gathered around it has led to a deposit of activist materials based around de-coloniality, reparations campaigns and debt cancellation.
 Many of those UK-based activists involved with Jubilee 2000 gathered at MayDay Rooms in November 2015 for a consultative dialogue entitled ‘Afrika in Debt Bondage.’
 Thanks to Kofi Klu for this assortment of flyers, posters, magazine and texts.

-King Mob & Associated
+King Mob and Associated

-On the occasion of a new translation of Raoul Vaneigem’s Revolution of Everyday Life, translator and former member of King Mob, Donald Nicholson-Smith, deposited a sample of materials related to the Situationist milieu of the late 60s with MayDay Rooms.
+On the occasion of a new translation of Raoul Vaneigem’s Revolution of Everyday Life (PM Press, Oakland), translator and former member of King Mob, Donald Nicholson-Smith, deposited a sample of materials related to the Situationist milieu of the late 60s with MayDay Rooms.
 This material, which includes copies of publications assembled by King Mob as well as early English translations of Situationist material that featured in short lived publications such as Neon and HAPT, help chart the dissemination of Situationist ideas by means of the underground press and, later, the punk movement.
 These materials, contained in a single box, were unpacked by Donald on 30 March 2013 and an initial cartography was drawn up for the orientational use of those continuous younger generations.

 The Leveller Magazine